solidi/hl-mods/workspace/redist/readme.txt

         - "rocketcrowbar" - includes rocket crowbar on spawn, makes all rockets act drunk
 - Maps
     - Improvements to Drift
+    - snow_camp, a rebuild of boot_camp by Napoleon and reskin by AudioCraZ
 - Server
     - Added "mp_mutators" to mutate gameplay
     - Added "mp_spawnweapons 1" to allow weapons to spawn or not